chuang76/website-hugo/content/posts/nebula_p3.md

 ![](https://github.com/chuang76/image/blob/master/08-3.PNG?raw=true)

 Next, we are going to analyze these packet information.
 We can use [Wireshark](https://en.wikipedia.org/wiki/Wireshark), a powerful packet analyzer, to analyze the file.
-However, since we don't have the permission to install the tool, we are not able to use Wireshark on Nebula.
+Since we don't have the permission to install the tool, we are not able to use Wireshark on Nebula.
 So let's transfer the captured file to our personal machine (e.g. in my case is Kali Linux), then analyze the file on our personal machine.

 If you are not familiar that how to make two virtual machines communication, you can check this [video](https://www.youtube.com/watch?v=vReAkOq-59I).
 After setting up the network, we can use [netcat](https://en.wikipedia.org/wiki/Netcat) (nc) command to transfer the file as follows.
 That is, the machine is running nc in listening mode on port 9527.